gardener/garden-setup/README.md

     watch -d kubectl -n garden get pods,ingress,sts,svc
     ```

+1. In your first terminal window, use the following command to check in which order the components will be installed.
+Nothing will be deployed yet and you can test this way if your syntax in `acre.yaml` is correct:

+    ```bash
+    sow order -A
+    ```

-1. In your first terminal window, use the following command to deploy Gardener on your base cluster:
+1. If there are no error messages, use the following command to deploy Gardener on your base cluster:

     ```bash
     sow deploy -A